-Because we were interested in testing behavioral differences between invasive lizards and a native lizard within urban sites, we considered each invasive species independently, comparing them to co-occurring fence lizard population(s).
+Because we were interested in testing behavioral differences between invasive lizards and a native lizard within urban sites, we considered each invasive species independently, comparing them to cooccurring fence lizard population(s).
 This approach (separating statistical tests by site or by species) is common when species occurrences are unbalanced among sites (see Edwards and Lailvaux 2012; Husak and Lovern 2014).
 By testing species pairings at multiple sites, we could qualitatively assess similarity of patterns observed across sites (i.e., do invasive populations consistently respond differently than native populations at each site).

-We fitted general linear models (GLMs) to explain square-root transformed FID for each invasive lizard/native lizard comparison (three separate models).
+We fitted general linear models (GLMs) to explain square root transformed FID for each invasive lizard/native lizard comparison (3 separate models).
 We included invasion status (invasive vs. native) and site (when appropriate) as factors in the models.
 We included site merely to account for site differences, but this was not the main focus of our study.
 Previous studies show that starting distance, distance to refuge, and the height at which the animal is found explain significant variation in FID (Blumstein 2010; Samia et al. 2015a), so these were included as additional covariates.
-Prior to analyses, we looked for interactions between factors in these models and if none were significant, they were excluded.
+Prior to analyses, we looked for interactions between factors in these models and if none was significant, they were excluded.

-To assess whether invasive lizards differed in wariness from the native species, we fitted two-way ANOVAs to explain square-root transformed distance to refuge for each invasive/native lizard comparison.
+We fitted 2-way ANOVAs to explain square root transformed distance to refuge for each invasive/native lizard comparison.
 We included invasion status, site (when appropriate), and their interaction as factors in these models.
-To avoid violating the assumption of homoscedasticity, we fitted each ANOVA with a heteroscedasticity-consistent coefficient covariance matrix using the white adjust option in the car package (Fox and Weisberg 2019).
-For the model comparing brown anoles to western fence lizards, we removed two outlying data points that had Studentized residuals larger than 4, and that strongly affected the normality of the data.
-Both observations were from western fence lizards that were found several meters from a refuge and the removal of these points did not change the overall results of the model (Electronic Supplementary Material Table S2).
+To avoid violating the assumption of homoscedasticity, we fitted each ANOVA with a heteroscedasticity-consistent coefficient covariance matrix using the white.adjust option in the car package (Fox and Weisberg 2019).
+For the model comparing brown anoles to western fence lizards, we removed 2 outlying data points that had studentized residuals larger than 4, and that strongly affected the normality of the data.
+Both observations were from western fence lizards that were found several meters from a refuge and the removal of these points did not change the overall results of the model (Supplementary Table S2).

 We also used data collected on microhabitat use to determine whether any observed behavioral differences were associated with differences in microhabitat use at each site.
-We used Fisher's exact tests (one for each site) to test whether the proportion of substrates where lizards were found was the same between the native and invasive species.
+We used Fisher's exact tests (1 for each site) to test whether the proportion of substrates where lizards were found was the same between the native and invasive species.
 We also calculated Levins' measure of niche breadth to estimate the diversity of microhabitats used by lizards at each site (Levins 1968; Pianka 1986).
-We calculated Levin's B as we did in Putman et al. (2019) and standardized the values on a scale of 0-1 so that zero indicates the sole use of a single microhabitat by individuals and one indicates a uniform distribution of individuals among the microhabitat categories.
+We calculated Levin's B as we did in Putman et al. (2019) and standardized the values on a scale of 0-1 so that 0 indicates the sole use of a single microhabitat by individuals and 1 indicates a uniform distribution of individuals among the microhabitat categories.

 We did not include sex as a factor in any models.
-Although sex differences could be present in our behaviors of interest, this was not the main focus of our research question and should, if anything, increase variation in a non-systematic way.
+Although sex differences could be present in our behaviors of interest, this was not the main focus of our research question and should, if anything, increase variation in a nonsystematic way.
 All tests were performed in R (R v.
-3.2.1, R Development Core Team 2015) with alpha set to 0.05.
-We used the phia package to run post-hoc analyses on interaction contrasts.
+3.2.1) with alpha set to 0.05.
+We used the phia package to run post hoc analyses on interaction contrasts.